IceGawd/cse110-sp24-group21/admin/team.md

 We want to make sure that we are able to communicate any of our ideas both effectively and in a manner inclusive of everyone.
 > Growth Mindset

 We want to make sure that everyone has an opportunity to learn something new and grow our skills as aspiring software engineers.
+Be like Gordon Ramsay.
+But also don't be as mad as him.

 > Psychological Safety

-Be like Gordon Ramsey.
-But also don't be as mad as him.
+Make sure everyone feels safe and is welcomed.
+No one is left out!
 > Don't Overstress

 The project is a shared responsibility; by delegating work appropriately we'll ensure that no one is overworked, and that we will be able to complete the project in a timely manner (hopefully without having to stress out too much).